5.2.1 Coordinate Transformations

 - There will be small shifts between consecutive exposures.
 These shifts can build up between orbits in the same visit, and will affect the AstroDrizzle products from the pipeline because it depends on the header WCS (predicted) positions to determine image offsets when combining dithered images.
 Therefore, the structure of sources in the image will be degraded during the cosmic ray rejection routine.
 This problem can, however, be addressed during post-processing by manually running AstroDrizzle, after the images have been aligned using TweakReg.

 Even when two guide stars are used, there is often a slow drift of the telescope up to 0.01 arcsec/orbit due to thermal effects (TEL ISR 2005-02).
 So, it is generally advisable to check the image shifts, and if necessary, align the images using the TweakReg task in DrizzlePac to improve the alignment of the exposures before running AstroDrizzle.

 In summary, for most scientific applications, single-star guiding will not degrade the usefulness of ACS data, provided that the images are aligned (if necessary, use TweakReg to update the image alignment) before running AstroDrizzle.
 However, single-star guiding is not recommended for the following applications:

 - Programs that require very accurate knowledge of the PSF, including coronagraphic programs and astrometric programs.

 - Programs that rely critically on achieving a dithering pattern that is accurate on the sub-pixel scale.
 (However, note that even with two-star guiding this can often not be achieved).

-Observers who are particularly concerned about the effect of pointing accuracy on the PSF can obtain quantitative insight using the TinyTim software package.
+Observers who are particularly concerned about the effect of pointing accuracy on the PSF can obtain quantitative insight using the TinyTim software package, which is not supported anymore but still available for community use.
 While this does not have an option to simulate the effect of a linear drift, it can calculate the effect of jitter of a specified RMS value.